I have taught across a wide range of courses from first year to Ph.D. level. These include:

 I have also taught in the 2nd year Masters / Ph.D. program at the Economics and Planning Unit, Indian Statistical Institute in Delhi, India in 2020: Econometric Applications 2.

-I was also involved in the economics undergraduate curriculum change project at UCT in the School of Economics.
-Some background can be found at this 2015 Johannesburg Stock Exchange Magazine article here.
+I was also involved in the economics undergraduate curriculum change project.
+Some background can be found at the 2015 Johannesburg Stock Exchange Magazine article here.

-I have also taught specialist courses / workshops / given TED-type talks in different forums, including:
+I have taught specialist courses / workshops / given TED-type talks in different forums, including:

 Inclusive Green Economy in Practise: Policy instruments for valorizing waste and developing a circular economy.